To apply for scholarships at Uppsala University you must be a full-time student and meet the specific requirements stated.

-The information below concerns the scholarships that are announced by the Scholarships Office at Uppsala University.
+This information concerns the scholarships that are announced by the Scholarships Office at Uppsala University.

 All scholarships are applied for online, unless otherwise specified.
 Once you have logged in and started an application, you can log back in to complete and make changes to it throughout the application period.
 If you make any changes, you have to save them and submit your application again.

 After the deadline it is no longer possible to submit applications, so you must complete and submit your application on time!
-It is not possible to make changes to your application once the deadline has passed.
+It is not possible to make changes or add anything to your application once the deadline has passed.

-Scanned original documents don’t have to be attested.
-If you are attaching copies theses must be attested, with the exception of transcripts with a control code from Ladok.
+Scanned original documents don’t have to be attested, with the exception of family trees when proving kinship.
+If you are attaching copies these must be attested, with the exception of transcripts with a control code from Ladok.
 A copy is attested by two persons (anyone except you) who certify that the copy matches the original.
 This is done with signatures, clarification of signatures, and phone numbers written on each page of the copy that contains text.

 Check the requirements of the scholarships for which you are applying.
-Read the scholarship requirements carefully to see what is to be certified.
-Contact the Scholarships Office if you are uncertain of what to attach.
-The documents that you want to attach to your application must be scanned, photographed or the like.
+Read the scholarship requirements carefully to see what is to be attested.
+Contact the Scholarships Office well in advance if you are uncertain of what to attach.
+The documents you attach to your application must be scanned.
 Permitted file formats are jpg/jpeg, png, bmp and pdf.
-It is the applicant's responsibility to make sure that the attachments are legible.
+It is the applicant's responsibility to make sure all attachments are readable.

 National official transcript of records